carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/02_Model_Selection.md

 ## Step 4: Test Text Generation and Multimodal Capabilities

-> [!TIP]
+!!! tip
-> The side-by-side comparison allows you to see exactly how different models handle the same input, making it easier to choose the best fit for your specific use case.
+   The side-by-side comparison allows you to see exactly how different models handle the same input, making it easier to choose the best fit for your specific use case.

 Let's start interacting with the models with a simple prompt: